aseedb/synaptic_tomo_ms/manuscript.md

 Interestingly, the number of connector per SV follows a similar pattern as SV occupancy in both mutants.
 In the 4E mutant, it remains significantly lower than in the WT from approximately 200 nm and beyond.
 In the 4K mutant, this value is significantly lower than in the WT from approximately 100 nm but it then rises close to WT values from approximately 400 nm onward.
+This increased occupancy may be due to the recycling of spontaneously fusing SVs.
 Our data show that strong disturbances in exocytotic activity lead to profound differences in SV occupancy and SV connectivity.
 We note that a correlation exists between SV connectivity and concentration.
 Future studies will be necessary to assess whether SV concentration depends on the SV connectivity and to decipher the molecular mechanism influencing these parameters.
-`Do we want to speculate about recycling pool and reserve pool?
-Jakob, do you have any data on how they are affected by the SNAP-25 mutations?`{.green}
-`\_No, we don't have these data.
-Could we speculate that the increase in SV occupancy between 500 and 600 nm for the 4K is due to the recycling of spontaneously fusing vesicles?*`{.blue}

 ### SNAP-25 4K mutant further supports the RRP morphological definition
 Previously, we showed that the number of tethers of a SV defines whether its exocytosis can be induced by  treatment with a hyperosmotic sucrose solution, which corresponds to a definition of the RRP [@doi:10.1083/jcb.200908082;@doi:10.1016/j.sbi.2019.01.008].